awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 output = json
 ```

 At this point, you have a profile that you can use to request temporary credentials\.
 You must use the `aws sso login` command to actually request and retrieve the temporary credentials needed to run commands\.
-For instructions, see [Using an AWS SSO enabled named profile](#sso-using-profile)\.
+For instructions, see [Using an AWS SSO Enabled Named Profile](#sso-using-profile)\.

 **Note**
 You can also run an AWS CLI command using the specified profile\.
-If you are not currently signed\-in to the AWS SSO portal, then it starts the sign\-in process for you automatically, just as if you had manually ran the command `aws sso login` command\.
+If you are not currently logged in to the AWS SSO portal, it starts the login process for you automatically, just as if you had manually ran the command `aws sso login` command\.

-### Manual configuration<a name="sso-configure-profile-manual"></a>
+### Manual Configuration<a name="sso-configure-profile-manual"></a>

 To manually add AWS SSO support to a named profile, you must add the following keys and values to the profile definition in the file `~/.aws/config` \(Linux or macOS\) or `%USERPROFILE%/.aws/config` \(Windows\)\.